 About These Movies

 These Iai arts were performed by NAGAE Matasaburo, in his sixties (guess).
-He was born and lived in Nagasaki, received the 7th grade of Kendo and 8th grade of Iai from Zen-Nippon Kendo Renmei (All-Japan Kendo Federation).
+He was born and lived in Nagasaki, and received the 7th grade of Kendo and 8th grade of Iai from Zen-Nippon Kendo Renmei (All-Japan Kendo Federation).
 He also practiced Shinto Munen style Iai.
 The original movies were recorded in 8mm films, then edited in a VHS tape (the image quality is awful).
 It’s not known who took and maintained these films (maybe one of Matasaburo’s disciples did).
-They were converted to DV (digital video) format, stored in HDD, finally created QuickTime H.263 format (360×240, 15fps, compressed).
+They were converted to DV (digital video) format, stored in HDD, and finally created QuickTime H.263 format (360×240, 15fps, compressed).

 You may freely redistribute these movies for the sake of the prosperity of Iai arts./

 Iai and Iaido Video Library

 Our video library is a vital resource for anyone interested in delving into the world of Iai and Iaido.
 Whether you’re a beginner taking your first steps, an intermediate student seeking to refine your skills, or an advanced practitioner eager to delve deeper, you’ll find a wealth of knowledge and inspiration here.

 Demonstrations: Witness the elegance and precision of Iaido through high-quality videos of Iai demonstrations by accomplished practitioners.
 These demos offer an up-close look at the precise movement, rhythm, and focus required in Iaido.